freebirdjs/freebird-base/docs/Device_Class.md

 **Arguments:**

 1. `dir` (_String_): If given with `'in'`, the incoming traffic will be reset, else if given with `'out'`, the outgoing traffic will be reset.
-Both incoming and outgoing traffic records will be reset.
+Both incoming and outgoing traffic records will be reset if `dir` is not specified.

 **Returns:**